medale/scala-spark/presentation/SpeakerNotes.md

 * placeholder syntax - if parameter is only used once
      * for two param function, first _, second _

+# map function
+* new collection
+* same number of elements
+* use function to transform each element (doesn't have to be same type)

+# flatMap function
+* map + flatten - map function must return collection (GenTraversableOnce)
+* flatten - takes each element of result collection and appends to output in order
+     * only flattens outermost collection!

 # wordCountLocal: flatMap and filter
 * flatMap - one input element - GenTraversableOnce (Seq-like), 0 or more
 * filter - keep elements that test true

 # Scala Seq trait API
 * Show filter, flatMap higher-order functions

-# wordCountLocal: groupBy, mkString
+# wordCountLocal: foldLeft
-* groupBy - create map with word, list of all occurrences of word (could group by same starting letter...)
+* create empty map String to Int, default value 0
+* two args: 1 arg - same as return type (here map)
+* second arg: function of (map, current word)
+     * look up value for word and increment by 1 (default 0)
-* mapValues(syntactic sugar - _ argument one)
+     * if not default - NoSuchElementException
+     * create new map with updated key - newValue pair (replace existing key)

+# wordCountLocal: mkString
 * mkString
 * string interpolation - s"..."